Yabuku-xD/gem/README.md

 -- Loops

 start
-  -- First, calculate a sum with a while loop print "Calculating sum of 1 to 5:" integer counter = 1 inetger total = 0 while counter <= 5
+  -- First, calculate a sum with a while loop print "Calculating sum of 1 to 5:" integer counter = 1 integer total = 0 while counter <= 5
     total = total + counter
     counter = counter + 1
   end while
   print "Sum: " + total

   -- Then show a for loop
   print "Counting from 1 to 5:"
   for index from 1 to 5
-    print index
-  end for
+    print index  -- Removed string concatenation end for

-  -- Loop with break
+  -- Finally, a loop with break
   print "Fibonacci sequence:"
   integer first = 1
   integer second = 1
   loop
-    print first
+    print first  -- Removed string concatenation
     integer temp = first
     first = second
     second = temp + second
     if second > 20 then break
   end loop
 finish
 ```